kubernetes/kubernetes/examples/storage/cassandra/README.md

 1.3.
 Deploying stateful distributed applications, like Cassandra, within a clustered environment can be challenging.
 We implemented StatefulSet to greatly simplify this process.
 Multiple StatefulSet features are used within this example, but is out of scope of this documentation.
-[Please refer to the StatefulSet documentation.](http://kubernetes.io/docs/user-guide/statefulset/)
+[Please refer to the PetSet documentation.](http://kubernetes.io/docs/user-guide/petset/)

 The StatefulSet manifest that is included below, creates a Cassandra ring that consists of three pods.